demetriossamaras/demetriossamaras.github.io/index.md

-# This blog was created for my ST 558 class.
+# I am in a statistics Masters Program and this blog was created for my ST 558 class.

 ## It will primarily be used for the following